dayton-outar/shillings/docs/OPERATIONS/LEADERSHIP.md

 >
 > So really, the cycle of success is more of a spiral.
 Over months and years, your organization is scaling by tackling new problems and then figuring out how to compress them so that it can take on new, parallel struggles.
 If you’re lucky, you’re allowed to hire more people as you go.
 More often than not, though, your hiring doesn’t keep pace with the scaling.
 Larry Page, one of Google’s founders, would probably refer to this spiral as “uncomfortably exciting.”
 >
 > The spiral of success is a conundrum—it’s something that’s difficult to manage, and yet it’s the main paradigm for scaling a team of teams.
-The act of compressing a problem isn’t just about figuring out how to maximize your team’s efficiency, but also about learning to scale your _own_ time and attention to match the new breadth of responsibility.
+The act of compressing a problem isn’t just about figuring out how to maximize your team’s efficiency, but also about learning to scale your _own_ time and attention to match the new breadth of responsibility.[^2]

 ## Protecting Your Energy